Doly02/nxp-mcxn947-datalogger/README.md

 -  After Startup, The Data Logger Enters The Recording Mode By Default.
 At The Beginning of Record Task, It Initializes The SD Card and If a New or Unformatted Card Is Detected, The Firmware Will Automatically Formatted and The FAT File System With 32-bit LBA is Initialized.

-4. Wait Until The LED Indicator (Shown in The Following Image) Turns On.
+4. Wait Until The 5 LED Indicator Turns On.
    This LED Indicates That The Digital Data Logger Can Be Safely Disconnected Without The Risk of Data Loss Or File System Corruption.

 5. Connect The Digital Data Logger to The Monitored Device That Transmits Serial Data via UART.
-   Once The Data Transmission Starts, The Data Logger Will Indicate Active Reception by Blinking a Dedicated LED,
+   Once The Data Transmission Starts, The Data Logger Will Indicate Active Reception by Blinking a Dedicated LED 4,
    Which Is Shown in The Following Image.

 6. At This Point, The Digital Data Logger Is Actively Recording Incoming UART Data.
    During Recording, The Same LED Continuously Blinks To Indicate That Data Logging Is in Progress.

 7. If an Error Occurs During UART Data Reception (e.g. Framing Error),
-   The Digital Data Logger Will Illuminate a Separate Error LED (Shown in the Following Image)
+   The Digital Data Logger Will Illuminate a Separate Error LED 2
    to Indicate That Logging Has Been Interrupted Due to a Fault.

-   If the Error Prevents Further Data Reception, an Additional LED (D3) Will Also Light Up
+   If the Error Prevents Further Data Reception, an Additional LED 3 Will Also Light Up
    to Signal That The Device Can No Longer Continue Logging Until It Is Restarted or the Error is Resolved.

 8. To Safely Stop Data Logging, Disconnect The Digital Data Logger From The Monitored Device.